 The Company is a beneficial owner of certain condominium units classified in the Statement of Financial Position as Investment properties.
 Title to the properties has not been released to the Company as it intends to sell the properties using the marketing expertise of PLDI.
 These properties are leased out to third parties thru PLDI.
-Proceeds of the rent were remitted to the Company by the latter.

-Rent income collected by PLDI on these properties amounted to P2,113,500 in 2022 and P2,844,340 in 2021.
+Rent income collected by PLDI on these properties amounted to P441,375 in 2023 and P2,113,500 in 2022.